rohitti12/hackathon/03-auto-instrumentation.md

   also valuable for Application Operators, who have no access or insights about the source code.

-In this chapter we will cover using OpenTelemetry auto-instrumentation.
+In this demo we will cover using OpenTelemetry auto-instrumentation.

 ## Instrument the demo application